-The initialization function should return 0
+The initialization function should return 0 if no error occurred and

-otherwise.
-If an error occurs, xxx_init()
+1 otherwise.
+If an error occurs, xxx_init() should store a

-null-terminated error message in the message
+null-terminated error message in the message parameter.
+The message

 will be returned to the client.
 The message buffer is

-characters long, but you should try to keep the
+MYSQL_ERRMSG_SIZE characters long, but you should try to keep the

 message to less than 80 characters so that it fits the width of a standard